Tips for Advent Competitions

 Check the ready-made lists

-As usual, someone else will be doing the hard work for you – but keep in mind, thousands of people will be visiting competition listings sites daily through December so you have a lot of competition!
-Start with a browse of one (or more) of the main UK competition sites, bookmarking your favourite advent comps as you go.
-Then each day, pop back and see what’s new – and bookmark the comps you like in your browser.
+Start with a browse of one (or more) of the main UK competition sites below, bookmarking your favourite advent comps as you go.
+Then each day, pop back and see what’s new – and add any new comps you like to your existing bookmarks list.

 Bookmarks are a comper’s best friend – use Ctrl-D/Cmd-D to save a website, or tap the star in the Chrome menu.
 I store advent comps in a folder labelled Adv on my Bookmarks Bar – inside are several folders, for Facebook Advents, Twitter Advents, Web Advents and then more for Gleam, Instagram, apps etc (see screenshot below).
 On a computer, right-click a folder name and choose Open all bookmarks to open all the Advents in new tabs, then enter one by one, closing tabs as you go.
 Put 25 links maximum in each folder so it doesn’t slow you down too much.
 Keep these folders and each year you can reuse them!
 I also rename bookmarks where the comp opens or closes at a certain time, eg ends 5pm @LEONrestaurants.